Charles Morland Agnew: Early life

-He was the second son of William Agnew and his wife Mary née Kenworthy.
+He was the second son of Sir William Agnew, 1st Baronet and his wife, Lady Mary (née Kenworthy).
 He was educated at Rugby School before he matriculated to Trinity College, Cambridge, in 1874.

-He began playing rugby union at Rugby School and was deemed good enough to play for Cambridge University, winning two sporting 'Blues' by playing in the Varsity Match in both 1875 and 1876.
+He began playing rugby union at Rugby School and played for Cambridge University, winning two sporting 'Blues' by playing in the Varsity Match in both 1875 and 1876.
 His brothers George and Walter also represented Cambridge University at rugby.
-Agnew gained his BA in 1879 and was awarded his Master of the Arts in 1883.
+Agnew received his BA in 1879 and his Master of Arts in 1883.

 Later life and philanthropy

-During the First World War, Agnew worked for the Red Cross Society in the Wounded and Missing Department, and in 1918 he was invested as an Officer of the Order of the British Empire.
+During the First World War, Agnew worked for the Red Cross Society in the Wounded and Missing Department, and, in 1918, he was invested as an Officer of the Order of the British Empire (OBE).

 In 1921, Agnew funded the building of the Evelyn Nursing Home on land owned by Trinity College, Cambridge.
-The hospital cost £27,000 to build and was donated as a thank-offering after a successful operation on his wife.
+The hospital cost £27,000 to build and was donated as thanks after a successful operation on his wife.
 The hospital is now under the ownership of Nuffield Health.
-In 1930 Agnew was awarded the role of High Sheriff of Hertfordshire.
+In 1930, Agnew was appointed High Sheriff of Hertfordshire.

 Personal life

 In 1881 he married Evelyn Mary Naylor, daughter of William Naylor.
-They had six children, their youngest became Vice-Admiral Sir William Gladstone Agnew.
+They had six children: